Skip to main content

 Disparities

 Access to nourishing foods — not just food — throughout a person’s life is the foundation of good health.
-But historically, access to good nutrition hasn’t been equal in the U.S. Decades of research shows that clear disparities in diet quality exist by race, ethnicity, geography and socioeconomic class, factors commonly grouped as social determinants of health.
+But historically, access to good nutrition hasn’t been equal in the U.S. Extensive research shows clear disparities in diet quality exist by race, ethnicity, geography and socioeconomic class, factors commonly grouped as social determinants of health.

 For example: